PopovEvgeniy/ecdp/readme.txt

 License

-This program distributed under GNU GENERAL PUBLIC LICENSE.
+This program is distributed under GNU GENERAL PUBLIC LICENSE.

 Source code

-The code is included in source.zip archive.
+The code is included in the source.zip archive.
 You need Turbo C++ 2006 Explorer to compile it.

 Contact